Castle Ashby House: Grounds

-The Castle Ashby Estate is managed by Compton Estates for Lord Northampton, who remains one of the area's great landowners; the estate includes land in many of the neighbouring villages, such as Grendon, Denton and Yardley Hastings.

-The Estate grounds also include a fine cricket pitch in front of the castle and a drive almost 4 mi long.
+The Castle Ashby Estate is managed by Compton Estates for Lord Northampton; the estate includes land in many of the neighbouring villages, such as Grendon, Denton and Yardley Hastings.The estate grounds also include a cricket pitch in front of the castle and a drive almost 4 mi long.

-The Castle and grounds are not open to the public.
+The house is not open to the public, but much of the grounds are.

 Events

 The grounds provided the venue for the Greenbelt Christian music festival each year between 1984 and 1992.

 Two open-air concerts were given by Sir Elton John in the grounds in front of the house in July 2000.

 In popular culture

 Academic Dr. Robert Clark theorized Jane Austen based her 1814 novel Mansfield Parks eponymous fictional Northamptonshire country house on Castle Ashby.

 The greenhouse at Castle Ashby Gardens was used for filming part of the film Men in Black: International, doubling as part of Riza's Castle.